codacy/codacy-ruff/docs/description/FBT001_boolean-type-hint-positional-argument.md

 Derived from the flake8-boolean-trap linter.
 ## What it does
-Checks for the use of boolean positional arguments in function definitions, as determined by the presence of a bool type hint.
+Checks for the use of boolean positional arguments in function definitions, as determined by the presence of a type hint containing bool as an evident subtype - e.g. bool, bool | int, typing.Optional[bool], etc.
 ## Why is this bad?
 Calling a function with boolean positional arguments is confusing as the meaning of the boolean value is not clear to the caller and to future